rpryzant/code-doodles/notes/stats/mixed_effects_regression.md

 predict(model, myTestData)    # inference -- TODO FIGURE THIS OUT
 ```

-The `REML=False` tells the system to use a maximum likelihood objective when training.
+Note that `REML=False` tells the system to use a maximum likelihood objective when training.

 ### Mixed models in Python